warriordog/ActivityPubSharp/README.md

 As the name suggests, ActivityPubSharp is focused on supporting ActivityPub rather than ActivityStreams or any other related standard.
 If there is ever a conflict between standards, then ActivityPub will be followed.

-Currently, ActivityPubSharp does not attempt to support JSON-LD.
+Currently, ActivityPubSharp does not attempt to offer proper JSON-LD support.
-Additional contexts and other JSON-LD operators will be ignored.
-This may change in the future.
+The provided serialization code implements a minimum-viable approach that should most use cases.

 ### Abstraction
 A key goal of this project is abstraction - that is, it should be relatively simple to integrate this library at any level of abstraction.